Google Cloud

 }

-Then launch the pipeline with the -bucket-dir option to specify a Google Storage path for the jobs computed with Google Life Sciences and, optionally, the -work-dir to specify the local storage for the jobs computed locally:
+Then launch the pipeline with the -bucket-dir option to specify a Google Storage path for the jobs computed with Google Cloud and, optionally, the -work-dir to specify the local storage for the jobs computed locally:

 nextflow run <script or project name> -bucket-dir gs://my-bucket/some/path